 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of mushrooms and an in-depth look at its possible health benefits, how to incorporate more mushrooms into your diet and any potential health risks of consuming mushrooms.
+It provides a nutritional breakdown of mushrooms and an in-depth look at their possible health benefits, how to incorporate more mushrooms into your diet and any potential health risks associated with their consumption.

 Nutritional breakdown of mushrooms

 Mushrooms are naturally low in sodium, fat, cholesterol, and calories and have often been referred to as "functional foods."
 In addition to providing basic nutrition, they help prevent chronic disease due to the presence of antioxidants and beneficial dietary fibers such as chitin and beta-glucans.